puppetlabs/puppet-docs/source/pe/3.2/console_accessing.markdown

 * Chrome: Current version (plus one version back)
 * Firefox: Current version (plus one version back)
-* Internet Explorer: 10 and 11
+* Internet Explorer: 9 or higher
 * Safari: 6.x and 7.x

 Reaching the Console